Dan Levy (Canadian actor)

-Daniel Joseph Levy (born 9 August 1983) is a Canadian actor, writer and producer.
-Born in Toronto to parents Eugene Levy and Deborah Divine, he began his career as a television host on MTV Canada.
-He received international prominence and critical acclaim for starring as David Rose in the CBC sitcom Schitt's Creek (2015–2020), which he co-created with his father and co-starred in with him and his sister, Sarah Levy.
+Daniel Joseph Levy (born August 9, 1983) is a Canadian actor and filmmaker.
+He began his career as a television host on MTV Canada.
+He received international prominence for starring as David Rose in the CBC sitcom Schitt's Creek (2015–2020), which he co-created and co-starred in with his father, Eugene Levy.

-For producing, writing, directing, and acting in the final season of Schitt's Creek, Levy became the first person to win a Primetime Emmy Award in all four major disciplines in a single year.
-His work on the show also earned him four Canadian Screen Awards out of 18 nominations, among other accolades.
+Levy won Primetime Emmy Awards for producing, writing, directing, and acting in the final season of Schitt's Creek, and the series became the first to win a Primetime Emmy Award in all four major comedy acting categories in a single year.
+His work on the show also earned him four Canadian Screen Awards, among other accolades.
+Levy has since played a supporting role in the romantic comedy film Happiest Season (2020), and starred in, written and directed the drama Good Grief (2023).

 Early life

-Levy was born in Toronto, Ontario.
+Levy was born in Toronto, to Eugene Levy and Deborah Divine.
+His father is Jewish and his mother is Protestant.
+Levy had a bar mitzvah, and his family celebrates both Christmas and Hanukkah.
 He attended high school at North Toronto Collegiate Institute and later pursued film production at York University and Ryerson University.

-His father is Jewish and his mother is Protestant.
-Levy had a bar mitzvah.
-The family celebrates both Christmas and Hanukkah.

 Career

 2006–2012: Early work

-Levy began his career as one of the original seven co-hosts on the now defunct MTV Canada flagship series MTV Live.
+Levy began his career as one of the original seven co-hosts on the now-defunct MTV Canada flagship series MTV Live.
 He gained prominence as co-host (with Jessi Cruickshank) of MTV Canada's The After Show and its various incarnations, such as The Hills: The After Show and The City: Live After Show.
 The shows were occasionally broadcast in the United States as well.

-Following The After Show's cancellation and Cruickshank's departure, Levy wrote, produced and starred in his own Christmas Special for MTV, Daniel Levy's Holi-Do's & Don'ts; and co-hosted the MTV Movie Awards Red Carpet, the X-Factor pre-show, and national coverage of the Vancouver 2010 Winter Olympics for CTV.
-(He also ran a leg of the Olympic torch relay.)
+Following The After Show's cancellation and Cruickshank's departure, Levy wrote, produced, and starred in his own Christmas special for MTV, Daniel Levy's Holi-Do's & Don'ts.
+He also co-hosted the MTV Movie Awards Red Carpet, the X-Factor pre-show, and national coverage of the Vancouver 2010 Winter Olympics for CTV.
+He also ran a leg of the Olympic torch relay.
 He left MTV Canada in 2011 after five years with the network.

 As an actor, he has appeared in a four-episode story arc of the Canadian TV series Degrassi: The Next Generation, which premiered as a TV movie called Degrassi Goes Hollywood.
 In his Degrassi arc, he played a film producer who hires Paige Michalchuk as the lead in a new film directed by actor Jason Mewes.
-He also appeared in the 2012 thriller Cyberstalker, and in the 2013 comedy-drama film Admission, starring Tina Fey and Paul Rudd.
+He also appeared in the 2012 thriller Cyberstalker, and in the 2013 comedy-drama film Admission starring Tina Fey and Paul Rudd.